-Your personal data provided during the selection and recruitment procedure and through the submission of related documents using Workday is processed in accordance with the GDPR.
+Your personal data provided during the selection, recruitment and onboarding procedure and through the submission of related documents using Workday is processed in accordance with the GDPR.

 In addition, PwC provides you with the following information:

 If you have any questions about this privacy statement or how and why we process personal data, please contact us at: